iaretechnician/barebones-masterserver-wiki/Home.md

 ## Contents Of The Wiki

-### ⚠️ :fire: I'm working on the V1.04 update, which will change the way the framework sets up (should make it a lot easier).
-It's going to take about a week to finish.
-(Date of writing: 2017.02.02)
+### ⚠️ :fire: I'm working on making the framework easier to use (v1.04).
+It would be great to hear your suggestions and requests here: https://github.com/alvyxaz/barebones-masterserver/issues/41

 Under the hood, framework is quite simple, but variety of different concepts might be a bit difficult to grasp at first - these guides are here to help you find your away around it.